Check Your N-400 Case Status

 Immigrants send tens of thousands of green card applications every year to USCIS.
 Often, you and others confront delays in USCIS making a decision on their green card application.
 While this can be frustrating, you can speed up the process by knowing the common causes of delays and how to fix them.

-The ultimate guide in getting your I-485 status check.
+The ultimate guide in getting your green card case status.
 Find out how to determine the status of your application and what to do if it's delayed.

-If you filed an I-130 Petition, then you are trying to get a green card through marriage or some other family relationship to a U.S. citizen or green cardholder.
-Once you filed the I-130, you will probably want to follow up to check the status of your case.
+If you filed an I-130 Petition, then you are trying to get a green card through marriage or some other family relationship to a U.S. citizen or green card holder.
+Once your I-130 is filed, you will probably want to follow up to check the status of your case.
 Here's how.